 adb uninstall com.facebook.katana

-If you want to uninstall an app but keep its data and cache files, you can use the ‘adb uninstall’ command with ‘-k‘ parameter as shown below.
+Uninstall an app but keep its data and cache files using the ‘-k‘ parameter as shown below.

 adb uninstall -k com.facebook.katana